Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 If you live in Europe you will certainly have 230V as a mains voltage.
 Other countries may have 120V or in some special cases in the USA even 240V.
 I assume you set the general voltage on the PSU accordingly to 120 or 230V, and all other components are fitting as well (like the heatbed).
 Second number you need is the maximum power consumption of your printer.<br><br>
 <b>Power</b><br>
+With the power it isn't that easy, bcause we have to do some math now.<br>
+There are 2 different type of loads here.
+Every PSU has electronics inside that will adapt to certain voltage levels and the rated power stays the same.<br>
+So a 250W PSU will have 250W no matter if it is connected to 110V or 120V (respectively 230V or 240V).<br>
+The other type of loads are the heaters (heatbed and space heater if you fancy an enclosure).
+Those behave differently if they are connected to a higher voltage than they are rated.
+Basically, you can't connect a 120V heater to 230V or it will just burn off immediately.<br>
+Take a look at the following table to get to correct power draw:<br>

 You sum up the heatbed, a space heater if you fancy an enclosure, the PSU and maybe an additional second PSU for your Raspberry PI.
 Typical values are: 250W for a PSU, and 650W (like for a VCore3-300) to 1500W (like a VCore3-500) for the heatbed, 400W space heater,...<br>
 Higher voltage means less current, lower voltage means higher current.<br>